Cravath’s London Office Moves to 100 Cheapside

 We represent our clients in connection with critical legal matters shaping the future of this sector.
 The integrated, cross‑disciplinary advice we provide spans capital raising, structuring businesses and products to meet regulatory requirements, regulatory investigations, compliance and enforcement actions, advocacy in connection with blockchain- and crypto‑related rulemakings, and litigation addressing foundational issues at the intersection of technology, trading and the law.
 The Firm routinely handles transactional matters, including mergers and acquisitions, IPOs and other financings, venture capital and private equity investments, and joint ventures and strategic partnerships for emerging and established companies, and our attorneys provide specialized counsel to traditional financial institutions engaging in blockchain, digital asset and cryptocurrency businesses.

-In addition, Cravath has extensive experience in the areas of data security and privacy, offering a sophisticated perspective on key incident preparation and response issues, particularly in connection with significant cyberattacks and related public and regulatory disclosure and securities law matters.
+In addition, Cravath has extensive experience in the areas of cybersecurity and data privacy, offering a sophisticated perspective on key incident preparation and response issues, particularly in connection with significant cyberattacks and related public and regulatory disclosure and securities law matters.
 We also offer detailed analysis of important intellectual property arrangements in the context of blockchain, smart contracts, decentralized networks and associated applications.

 We bring to bear a broad base of legal expertise and market knowledge, supported by a deep bench of former leaders from the U.S. Securities and Exchange Commission, the Federal Deposit Insurance Corporation, the Board of Governors of the Federal Reserve System, the U.S. Department of the Treasury, the U.S. Patent and Trademark Office, the U.S. Department of Justice and various U.S. Attorneys’ Offices.